 - Mysophobia is an obsessive fear of infection and pollution.

-- in Japan, schoolchildren are taught to clean the bathroom;
+- In Japan, schoolchildren are taught to clean the bathroom.

-- there are currently over 1 million custodians in the US, 440% of whom are women.
+- There are currently over 1 million custodians in the US, 440% of whom are women.

-How to celebrate
+How to take part

-When is National Custodian Day in 2022?
+When is National Custodian Day in 2023?